Tamil Nadu Dr. Ambedkar Law University

 Tamil Nadu Dr. Ambedkar Law University (TNDALU) is a public state university established in 1997 at Chennai, India by the Government of Tamil Nadu under The Tamil Nadu Dr. Ambedkar Law University Act, 1996, which also brought all law colleges in Tamil Nadu under the control of the university.
-It was named after B. R. Ambedkar, an Indian jurist, social reformer and the architect the Constitution of India.
+It was named after B. R. Ambedkar, an Indian jurist, social reformer and the architect of the Constitution of India.
 The university was inaugurated on 20 September 1997 by K. R. Narayanan, former president of India.
 The university started a law school on its own campus in 2002 as the School of Excellence in Law, Chennai (SOEL).

 Academics

 At the undergraduate level, SOEL has a three-year course leading to a Bachelor of Laws (LL.B.), and five-year integrated double-degree courses leading to a combination between a LL.B. and a Bachelor of Arts, Bachelor of Computing, Bachelor of Business Administration, or Bachelor of Computer Application.

 The Postgraduate Department provides Master of Laws degrees across nine different branches.